pomerium/pomerium/docs/guides/kubernetes.md

 ### Pomerium Service Account

-Pomerium uses a single service account and user impersonatation headers to authenticate and authorize users in Kubernetes.
+Pomerium uses a single service account and user impersonation headers to authenticate and authorize users in Kubernetes.
 To create the Pomerium service account use the following config: (`pomerium-k8s.yaml`)

 ```yaml
 # pomerium-k8s.yaml